btcpayserver/btcpayserver-docker/README.md

 * [opt-add-btcqbo](docker-compose-generator/docker-fragments/opt-add-btcqbo.yml) will allow you to create an invoice on Quickbooks which include a way for your customer to pay on BTCPay Server (More information on this [github repository](https://github.com/JeffVandrewJr/btcqbo/), this add-on is maintained by [JeffVandrewJr](https://github.com/JeffVandrewJr), see more on [this video](https://www.youtube.com/watch?v=srgwL9ozg6c))
 * [opt-add-librepatron](docker-compose-generator/docker-fragments/opt-add-librepatron.yml), for a self-hosted Patreon alternative backed by BTCPay (More information on this [github repository](https://github.com/JeffVandrewJr/patron), this add-on is maintained by [JeffVandrewJr](https://github.com/JeffVandrewJr).
 * [opt-add-woocommerce](docker-compose-generator/docker-fragments/opt-add-woocommerce.yml), for a self-hosted woocommerce with BTCPay Server plugin pre installed.
+* [opt-add-tor](docker-compose-generator/docker-fragments/opt-add-tor.yml), for exposing BTCPayServer, Woocommerce, your lightning nodes as hidden services and accept onion peers for your full node.
+Warning: This options is for working around NAT and firewall problems as well as to help protect your customer's privacy.
+This will not protect your privacy against a targeted attack against you.

 You can also create your own [custom fragments](#how-can-i-customize-the-generated-docker-compose-file).